 The Critterz are fortunate enough to live near Minneapolis which means the above mentioned outlet mall is within an easy drive.
 We’ve stopped by a few times and got some great gear for a good price.
 Our favorites stops tend to be Columbia, North Face, and Under Armor.
-If you enjoy getting brand name camping gear at a great price, and there is an outlet mall near you, it’s worth a look.
+If you enjoy getting brand name discounted outdoor gear at a great price, and there is an outlet mall near you, it’s worth a look.

 The Critterz and many of our friends hold out on buying big-ticket camping items until we get our REI dividend (received through REI membership) and the multiple sales REI has through the year.
-In addition, you can get gear cheap that are REI returns via REI Garage Sale.
+In addition, you can get gear cheap that are REI returns via REI Garage Sale (prior name was REI outlet).
 We’ve used this for years now and keep a wishlist of gear we’d like to pick up.
 If we’re not eyeing up a larger purchase at dividend time, one of us usually uses the 20% off coupon on a new pair of running shoes or hiking boots.
 There’s always one piece of gear to be upgraded or replaced.
 Double check your packing list to see what you could upgrade and hold out for the sales!

 - Bonus Tip: